andriivam/my-md/README.md

 ![teamwork](assets/teamwork.gif)

 - I am team player and i think **Team work make dream work** so will expect from my teammates:
-- To be open fro conversation
+- To be open fro conversation.
-- Ask questions if you stuck at some point
+- Ask questions if you stuck at some point.
-- Share your minds about the projects
+- Share your minds about the projects.
-- Always be part of the team
+- Always be part of the team.